 Recipe Box Series

 Ever since creating my sourdough starter in 2018, I’ve been on a mission to recreate some of my most treasured culinary memories.
 I’m so excited to add this Sourdough Sticky Bun recipe to my Imperial Sugar Recipe Box!
 With the help of my friends at Imperial Sugar, I’ll be releasing recipes for classic bakes made with a sourdough twist.
-You can look forward to comforting classics like Sourdough Discard Banana Bread, Apple Pie with Sourdough Crust, Sourdough Discard Chocolate Cake and Sourdough Monkey Bread.
+You can look forward to comforting classics like Sourdough Discard Banana Bread, Apple Pie with Sourdough Crust and Sourdough Discard Chocolate Cake.

 Sugar is such a vital part of every dessert, it imparts flavor, texture, moisture, and without it, it would be impossible to make our favorite bakes.
 I used Imperial Sugar Light Brown Sugar to make the dough, cinnamon sugar filling and easy no-cook caramel for these Sourdough Sticky Buns.
 The brown sugar imparts a rich molasses flavor to this recipe, you can use if it’s what you have in your pantry!